 - Wireless Network Name Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK\XXXX (XXXX indicates the last unique four numbers of each router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK_XXXX (XXXX indicates the last unique four numbers of each router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
-This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+For example, TEST is NOT the same as test. - > Mode Select the desired mode.
+The default setting is 11bgn mixed.